- Products and Services

 Ethnographic Video Online is available on Alexander Street Press’s advanced online interface, which provides an array of features to enhance teaching and learning.

 - The collection is indexed to meet the specific search needs of anthropology faculty and students.
-Search and browse by ethnographer, cultural group, publisher, place discussed, and other criteria.
+Search and browse by ethnographer, cultural group, publisher, place discussed, primary and secondary content, and other criteria.

 - Clip-making tools, personalized playlists, and annotations let you integrate content straight into your syllabus or LMS.